salesforcecli/plugin-dev/messages/dev.generate.command.md

 # flags.dry-run.summary

-Output the generated files without writing them to disk.
+Display the changes that would be made without writing them to disk.

 # examples

 - Generate the files for a new "sf my exciting command":

   <%= config.bin %> <%= command.id %> --name my:exciting:command

+# errors.InvalidDir

+This command must be run inside a plugin directory.